rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 These options, if any, then allow to extend the definition of sectioning nodes by certain modifiers.

-Note that it must be possible to transform any tree, which is defined based upon those extended definitions, into a tree that is solely based upon the default definitions (and vice versa, i.e. an extended description must be equivalent to a strict description).
+Note that it must be possible to transform any description of a tree, which makes use of extended definitions, into an equivalent description of a tree that is solely based upon the strict definitions.
+Put differently, for each extended description, there must exist a semantically equivalent default description.

+**TODO**
+would that be an argument against closing a type-1 section? - don't allow to close a type-1 section if equivalent transformations are not possible? -

 <!-- ======================================================================= -->
 ## available options